sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/120 - method.md

 X Range Filter example
 ----

-In combination with the Document Range method, the X Range Filter parameters defines a "column" that is bounded at the top and bottom by text.
+In combination with the Document Range method, the X Range Filter parameter defines a "column" that is bounded at the top and bottom by text.

 The following image shows using this parameter to extract a "cell" of text that doesn't easily fit other methods: